Sabena Flight 877: Investigation

 Burundi's attorney general set up a commission to investigate the incident.
 The airport and its surrounding area were investigated.
 Airport employees, soldiers, as well as passengers and crew were interviewed.

 Burundian authorities blamed the shooting on Hutu rebels who were dissatisfied with a peace agreement signed the previous month.
 The rebels believed that the aircraft was carrying weapons.
 Three people were prosecuted for their role in the incident, and another four were arrested.

 On 21 December 2000, in accordance with aviation law, Belgian judicial police traveled to Bordeaux (where the aircraft was being repaired) to assess the damage to the aircraft.

 Aftermath

 Sabena immediately suspended all flights to and from Burundi, and the route was later terminated with the airline's demise.
 Brussels Airlines resumed flights to Burundi seven years later.
 The passengers heading to Nairobi flew to their destination the next day on a Kenya Airways flight.

 After temporary repairs, the aircraft was flown without passengers to Nairobi, carrying technicians from Sabena.
 The aircraft then flew to Bordeaux for permanent repairs.
 On 13 January 2001, the aircraft was flown to Brussels.
-The aircraft finally resumed commercial service on 16 January on a flight to Boston in the United States.
+The aircraft resumed commercial service on 16 January on a flight to Boston in the United States.